heygautam2001/QSpiders/java.md

   requirement , we will write irt ones and reuse it every requirement.
 - advantages of methods
   - It enhances code reusability.
-  - It also increases code reusability.
+  - It also increases code readability.
 - characteristics of methods.
   - Method will get executed whenever it is called.
   - we can have n number of method inside a class.